LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

 LA County Sheriff, Long Beach, and most surrounding departments follow LAPD into full encryption.
 Greater Los Angeles becomes one of the most encrypted regions in the country.

-Los Angeles has invested more in police radio infrastructure than many cities spend on entire public safety budgets.
-This massive investment was used to justify encryption as "protecting the investment."
+Los Angeles has spent more on police radio infrastructure than many cities spend on their entire public safety budgets.
+That investment was later cited to justify encryption — the argument being that the city needed to "protect" what it had built.

-U.S. Department of Commerce funded the bulk of the broadband network for regional interoperability.
-Intended to improve coordination, not hide communications from the public.
+The U.S. Department of Commerce funded the broadband network for regional interoperability.
+The grant was designed to improve coordination among agencies, not to hide communications from the public that paid for it.

 Additional millions spent on 63 fixed broadband towers, 15 portable units, and private voice radio network serving 34,000 personnel across 88 cities.